yling01/Scripts/README.md

   where SEQUENCE is the one letter amino acid sequence of the structure with upper caseletter indicating L-amino acid and lowercase letter indicating D-amino acid.

-  The program will check two things:

-  a. all omega angles for cis peptide bond.
-If a cis peptide bond is found, a message will be printed out.

-  b. the chirality

 ## writeBemeta.py